Exclusive: Ping An-backed Lufax to ditch P2P lending on regulatory woes - sources

 The sources said that financial regulators, including the China Banking and Insurance Regulatory Commission (CBIRC), told Lufax that it would be hard for the firm to register as a P2P lender with the local authorities in the near future.

-When asked to comment, Ping An Group said the P2P business of Lufax is run in accordance with regulatory requirements and "the online business is operating normally and existing products and customer rights are not affected".
-Lufax and CBIRC did not immediately respond to requests for comment.
+When asked to comment, Ping An Group and Lufax said the P2P business of Lufax is run in accordance with regulatory requirements and "the online business is operating normally and existing products and customer rights are not affected".
+The CBIRC did not immediately respond to a request for comment.

 The sources declined to be named because they were not authorized to speak publicly.